What is oral psoriasis?

 - Pustules (in pustular psoriasis)

-The diagnosis is usually made from the clinical appearance, in a patient who has known psoriasis.
-Biopsy can help to confirm the diagnosis.
+The diagnosis of oral psoriasis is usually made from the clinical appearance, in a patient who has known psoriasis.
+A biopsy can help to confirm the diagnosis.

-Under the microscope, psoriasis is characterized by thickened epithelium with long rete ridges and chronic inflammation.
+Under the microscope, psoriasis is characterised by thickened epithelium with long rete ridges and chronic inflammation.
 Small collections of lymphocytes form microabscesses within the epithelium along with migrating polymorphonuclear leukocytes.

 Psoriasis may be managed using a variety of topical and systemic treatments.